hartmannr76/EasyIoC/README.md

 }
 ```

-You can add as many instances of the `IDependencyRegisrar` as you want
+You can add as many instances of the `IDependencyRegistrar` as you want
 if you want your classes to be kept inside your solution.

+Your `RegisterModules` function will also be given the `environment` you passed upon initialization to allow you to register based on your environmental needs.

 ### Supported Container Frameworks
-- [X] Microsoft
+- [X] Microsoft.DependencyInjection
 - [ ] Autofac
 - [ ] Ninject